In this article, you will learn

 . -

-Hand Tool [33] – click and drag to move the Print Item within the editor workspace.
-This is especially useful in combination with the zoom functions.
-The keyboard shortcut for the Hand Tool is
+Hand Tool [33] – this tool allows you to move the Print Item within the editor workspace by clicking and dragging the mouse.
+It is especially useful when used in combination with the zoom function.
+The shortcut key for the Hand Tool is

 (G)